LogoLogo

 Contact Us

-Boom Gooseneck, Track and Slide Car, and a Couple of Short Stories
+Boom Gooseneck, Track and Slide Car, and a Couple of Short Stories - updated March 3, 2013

-Your Webmaster has had 3 failures in this system - 2 this year (2008)!
-In June while sailing Marionette back home from racing off Block Island the stainless steel U bracket on the gooseneck slide car failed.
-The failure was not at the weld, but the stainless steel bracket "tore" right off at the bend - the weld was fine.
-Five years ago, this same bracket failed in Rhode Island Sound off Newport while single handing Marionette to Maine.
-That time however it was the weld that failed.
-I jury rigged the boom to the mast with some line and padding and put into Newport where a guy welded the same bracket back on to the slide.
+Your webmaster has had 3 failures in the boom/gooseneck, track and slide car system - two in 2008!
+In June of that year, while sailing Marionette back home from racing off Block Island, the stainless steel U bracket on the gooseneck slide car failed.
+The failure was not at the weld, but the arms of the stainless steel 'U" bracket "tore" right off at the bend - the weld was fine.

-Returning to this year's 1st problem, I jury rigged the boom to the mast, again, and sailed the 3-4 hours back home.
-I did not have much time to effect a repair as I was again heading to Maine in a few days.
-So I had a local mast builder/rigger grind off what was left of the old bracket and make up and weld a heavier ss U bracket to the same slide ($125!!)
 At left is a picture of the slide car with the heavier material U bracket.
 One might ask why not just get a new slide car?
 Because my Dolphin's aluminum T track is 7/8" wide and they just don't make 7/8" cars anymore.
 I would have to get a new 1" wide T track and a new 1" slide car, take off the old track, match up the holes and all the hassle that involved.
 No time.

 Three days after I picked up the repaired slide car we were on our way to Maine crossing Massachusetts Bay.
 My daughter Nicole and I were sailing downwind in probably 15 knots of breeze and 2-3 ft waves and had jibed a few times.
 After one jibe I noticed the boom at the mast looked 'funny', so I checked the gooseneck.
-It was fine but the track on which car rode had partially ripped out of the mast and was bent!
+It was fine but the track on which the car rides had partially ripped out of the mast and was bent!

 The picture at left shows the bent track.
 The two screws holding the track right at the black band were partially pulled out of the mast and one of them was bent.
 This failure may have been gradually happening over previous days when racing - Dolphins love to jibe - and I never noticed the effect on the track.
 I always check and tighten the fastenings in the Spring when I set up the mast.